zeldaret/botw/Contributing.md

     * **Focus on large differences.** If you have large differences (e.g. entire sections of code being at the wrong location), focus on getting rid of them first and ignore small differences like regalloc or trivial reorderings.
     * **Regalloc:** If you only have regalloc differences left in a function that *looks* semantically equivalent, double-check whether it is truly equivalent: such differences are typically caused by using the wrong variable.
 It is rare for LLVM to use a different set of registers if the code is equivalent.
     * This is usually the most difficult part of matching decomp.
 Please ask on Discord if you need help!
+    * The [cheatsheet](Cheatsheet.md) might help you recognize code patterns and contains a checklist for common matching issues.

 9. **Update the list of decompiled functions**.
     * If you have a function that matches perfectly, great!